George Claude Lockhart: Ringmaster

 On 14 July 1914 Lockhart began his career as a ringmaster at Blackpool Tower during their summer seasons.
 This was interrupted when he did military service in World War I. He returned to work at Blackpool and continued to work there until 1945.
 He worked for the Bertram Mills Circus at Olympia for the 1923–24 Christmas season.
-He began working as the Belle Vue International Circus ringmaster in 1928 and worked there until he retired at the age of 90 in 1970.
+He began working as the Belle Vue Circus ringmaster in 1928 and worked there until he retired at the age of 90 in 1970.

 Elephants

 These were told in various newspaper interviews and articles plus his Essays in Adventure radio broadcast and his book with Willan Bosworth, Grey Titan.
 The elephant Waddy apparently almost killed him when he and his father were transporting the act across Europe by train.
 He was present when his father was killed during the stampede at Walthamstow station and was interviewed at the inquest.
 He saw the surviving members of this group of elephants, Salt and Saucy, when they worked at Belle Vue in 1938.
 This reunion was remarked upon in the World's Fair newspaper.
 When he was seventy The Express newspaper reported that George Lockhart had his arm crushed by the elephant Burma whilst he was taking visitors around the circus stables.
 According to the report he continued presenting the circus throughout the second half before being admitted to hospital for his injuries.